qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 )
 ```

-`oversampling` - Allows you to retrieve more points using quantized vectors and then re-score them using original ones.
-Default factor is 1.0.
+`oversampling` - The default factor is 1.0.
 For example, if `oversampling` is 2.4 and `limit` is 100, then 240 vectors will be pre-selected using quantized index, and then top-100 will be returned after re-scoring.

 ## Quantization tips